the-whimisical-club/twc-www/README.md

 - Add a `user_id` foreign key column to the `images` table
 - Set up Row Level Security policies
 - Create necessary indexes

+## Image Processing

+Image processing is handled server-side by a Python script (`scripts/process_image.py`) using Pillow:

+- **Resolution check**: Images must be at least 1080p (1920x1080)
+- **Auto-rotation**: Handles EXIF orientation (fixes iOS image rotation)
+- **Resizing**: Images larger than 4K (3840x2160) are resized down to 4K
+- **Format conversion**: All images are converted to JPEG format

+The Python script:
+- Reads image data from stdin
+- Processes the image
+- Outputs JPEG to stdout

+All processing logic is in Python - the client just uploads the original file.

 ## Environment Variables